webxdc/debuglog/README.md

 ## Usage

-You can search by event type, by timestamp range, and you can do a fulltext search on event, data1 and data2 together.
+You can do a fulltext search on event, data1 and data2 together.

 Fulltext search searches by wildcard always.
 You can enter multiple search terms.